 Within the neuroinflammatory group, we also have experience in a range of rare diseases such as neuromyelitis optica (NMO) and chronic inflammatory demyelinating polyneuropathy (CIDP) where we combine our therapeutic expertise with our rare disease acumen.

-Developing strategies for Alzheimer’s Disease/Dementia studies can be challenging, given their high rates of failure.
-PPD has supported 28 studies from 14 sponsors across 20 compounds in the past 5 years.
+Developing strategies for Alzheimer’s disease/dementia studies can be challenging, given their high rates of failure.
+PPD has supported over 20 studies in the past five years.
 We have developed novel approaches including clinical trial simulation to optimize trial design and predict results, accelerated enrollment solutions like the Synexus HealthyMinds Registry to increase the pool of potential study candidates, and digital offerings to reduce patient burden and minimize trial disruption.
 We offer full development solutions and experienced study teams, including leading industry-leading early phase clinical research units and a global network of quick-start sites all focused on neurodegenerative disorders.

 More than half of studies in pain indications fail because the outcomes do not distinguish placebo from active drug responses.
 We have developed a robust process for placebo response mitigation that helps produce clearer data outcomes by using operational controls, which subsequently help form a better picture of placebo versus drug response.